mmeyer724/sshmenu/README.rst

                 "options": []
             },
             {
-                "command": "ssh",
+                "command": "mosh",
                 "host": "user@example-machine.local",
-                "friendly": "This is an example target",
+                "friendly": "This is an example target using mosh", "options": []
-                "options": []
             }
         ]